gizemdursun/automated-analysis-of-biomedical-signals-obtained-from-calcium-imaging/README.md

 [PixDataTrain,PixDataTest] = prepClassData(MethodStr);
 ```

 This repository contains only one example of calcium imaging video.
 Therefore, we share `PixDataTrain.mat` and `PixDataTest.mat` files obtained from 33 calcium imaging video using with maximum intensity projection.
-If you implement the classification process, you have to load these files.
+If you want to implement the classification process, you have to load these files.

 ```matlab
 load('PixDataTrain.mat')